Wing cracks, other flaws delay China jet manufacture

 Indeed, recent experience shows that money does not guarantee success in high-tech industries.
 A rail accident in July 2011 killed 40 people, undermining China’s portrayal of the rapid expansion of its high-speed railway network as a sign of its growing technological might.

-Comac’s plane, which was designed to compete with models from Canada’s Bombardier Inc. (BBDb.TO) and Embraer SA (EMBR3.SA) of Brazil, is undergoing more tests.
+Comac’s plane, which was designed to compete with models from Canada’s Bombardier Inc. and Embraer SA of Brazil, is undergoing more tests.

 A Comac official said last month the ARJ21, which is central to Beijing’s aerospace push, was unlikely to win regulatory approval before 2013, putting the project about five years behind its original schedule, without offering a reason.